 Which is right for your company?

 Smaller businesses often find that an LLC’s simplicity and flexibility is a good fit for them.
-An LLC can help you avoid from being double taxed if the business is going to by owning property.
-However, if you expect to have many investors in your business, you expect to provide owners with benefits, of if you want to retain good employees, a corporation might be the right choice for you.
+An LLC can help you avoid from being double taxed if the business is going to buy/own property.
+However, if you expect to have many investors in your business, you should expect to provide owners with benefits, or if you want to retain good employees, a corporation might be the right choice for you.

 There are many more factors to consider when choosing between a corporation and LLC.
 A corporation and LLC attorney can help you further to discover the pros and cons of each entity.
-The lawyers at O’Keeffe O’Brien Lyson Foss Attorneys can help you choose your entity, and form your North Dakota or Minnesota corporation or LLC.
-Call O’Keeffe O’Brien Lyson Foss Attorneys today to set up your appointment with an experience business law attorney and get the process started.
+The lawyers at O’Keeffe O’Brien Lyson Attorneys can help you choose your entity, and form your North Dakota or Minnesota corporation or LLC.
+Contact or call O’Keeffe O’Brien Lyson Attorneys today to set up your appointment with an experience business law attorney and get the process started.
+Call 701-235-8000.